Spend two or four weeks on a unique and once in a lifetime experience helping the endangered turtles in Costa Rica.

 Finish Date: The program will end at your project location (Pacific or Caribbean Coast) on the Friday either two or four weeks after your start date (depending on the duration you book).

-Recommendations: Healthy, no maximum age, minimum age is 18 unless accompanied by an adult aged 18 or over (or have parental/guardian consent aged 17).
+Recommendations: Healthy, no maximum age, minimum age is 17, (people aged between 17-18 will need written consent from a parental/guardian).
 Open-minded and willing to be accepting of a very different culture.

 Our partner in Costa Rica works with local biologists at reserves along both the Pacific and Caribbean coastlines who are focused on preserving endangered Olive Ridley, Leatherback Black and Green turtles.

 All projects are located on the gorgeous beaches of either the Pacific or Caribbean coastlines (depending on season), where swimming, surfing and local culture flourishes.
 You will be staying amongst and working with a very poor local population in a rural setting.

 For those volunteering on the Pacific Coast, you will work mainly with Olive Ridley and Leatherback turtles.
 On the Caribbean Coast, you will work mainly with the Leatherback turtles.
 Both species of turtles have been hunted extensively for their meat and leather, with numbers yet to recover from centuries of over-exploitation.
 The additional factors of habitat loss due to human settlement and increasing levels of pollution have led to a very limited number of key breeding sites so efforts to protect them are vital.

 These projects normally include sustainable egg harvesting programs, overseen by the Costa Rican government, that feed or provide income to the local communities, designed to prevent other forms of harvesting and poaching.
 Volunteers will provide support to biologists, biology interns and/or locals who are involved in managing the turtles nesting grounds.
 You will be taking part in a variety of projects including night beach patrols, tagging turtles, relocating nests into hatcheries, and turtle and egg counts.